-Every application, regardless of scope or size should involve the gathering of requirements from the client, because this is what allows both the client and the IT team to understand exactly what a application will deliver, and avoid the costly downtime of rejecting applications or adding new requirements.
+Every application regardless of scope or size should involve the gathering of requirements from the client, because this is what allows both the client and the IT team to understand exactly what an application will deliver, and avoid the costly downtime of rejecting applications or adding new requirements.

 Ensuring that your requirement gathering process is as detailed and thorough as possible is the key to success.
-This involves several steps.
+It involves several steps.

-The first step to success when gathering information from the client is to identify who has the final say on what is included in the scope of the project.
-After that, the end users need to be identified as well as their particular needs.
+The first step to success is to identify the decision-makers of the project.
+After that, you need to identify the end-users and their particular needs.

-Next, it's important to find out from the client what their requirements are.
-Getting this information can be done in a number of ways.
-The client can be interviewed, a focus group can be developed, or graphical representations can be sent back and forth.
-Types of graphical representations include mock-ups, process models and business scenarios.
+Next, it's essential to find out from the client what their needs are.
+It can be collected in several ways.
+You can interview a client.
+You can research or survey a focus group, or you can send graphical representations back and forth.
+Types of visual representations include mock-ups, process models and business scenarios.

-Client requirements can be categorised for easier analysis.
-Some common categories can be technical requirements (where potential technical issues are listed), operational requirements (where necessary background operations for the forward movement of a project are defined) and functional requirements (where clear definitions about the end user experience are detailed).
+To make the future analysis easier, all client's requirements should be categorised.
+It can be technical requirements (where potential technical issues are listed), operational requirements (where necessary background operations for the forward movement of a project are defined), or functional requirements (where clear definitions about the end-user experience are detailed).

-Once requirements have been captured and categorised, interpretation and recording are next.
-Clarify any requirements that seem vague, and then prioritise them.
-An impact analysis should then be done, along with the resolution of any issues, followed by a feasibility analysis.
+Once requirements have been captured and categorised, their understanding and recording are next.
+Clarify any requirements that seem vague and then prioritise your needs.
+The impact analysis should then be done, along with the resolution of any issues, followed by a feasibility analysis.

 The final step is to get sign-off from those who you identified in the first step.
-The sign-off document should contain a statement that the requirements presented to them reflect their requirements exactly.
-This is a very valuable document to have on hand, as it can prevent a common occurrence called 'scope creep'.
+The sign-off document should contain a statement which dictates that the requirements presented to them reflect their needs precisely.
+It is a precious document to have on hand, as it can prevent a common occurrence called 'scope creep'.

-In order for successful requirements gathering to take place, each step in the process must be given full attention.
-For example, not placing user needs as a top priority could result in confusion on both sides.
+For successful requirement gathering to take place, each step in the process must be given full attention.
+For example, not placing user needs as a top priority could confuse both sides.
 The same is true of attempting to solve problems before they've been identified.